-- For an option that accepts a list of values, e.g., -classpath, the list from the configuration may be extended on the command line using the following syntax: -classpath+=path.
-The value from the configuration is prepended with the value provided on the command line. - To read values for an option that accepts a list of values, e.g., -classpath, from a file instead from the command line or configuration file, use this syntax: -classpath=@file or -classpath+=@file.
+- For an option that accepts a list of values, e.g., -Xinclude, the list from the configuration may be extended on the command line using the following syntax: -Xinclude+=path.
+The value from the configuration is prepended with the value provided on the command line.
+This is the case if the += syntax is used in at least one occurrence of that option on the command line. - To read values for an option that accepts a list of values, e.g., -Xinclude, from a file instead from the command line or configuration file, use this syntax: -Xinclude=@file or -Xinclude+=@file.
 This reads the values from file line by line.
 Empty lines and lines starting with the character "#" (comment) are ignored.